*Redis latency problems troubleshooting

 - If the more than 25% of the keys were found expired, repeat.

-REDIS_EXPIRELOOKUPS_PER_CRON is set to 10 by default, and the process is performed ten times per second, usually just 100 keys per second are actively expired.
+ACTIVE_EXPIRE_CYCLE_LOOKUPS_PER_LOOP is set to 20 by default, and the process is performed ten times per second, usually just 200 keys per second are actively expired.
 This is enough to clean the DB fast enough even when already expired keys are not accessed for a long time, so that the lazy algorithm does not help.
-At the same time expiring just 100 keys per second has no effects in the latency a Redis instance.
+At the same time expiring just 200 keys per second has no effects in the latency a Redis instance.

-Basically this means that if the database contains has many many keys expiring in the same second, and this keys are at least 25% of the current population of keys with an expire set, Redis can block in order to reach back a percentage of keys already expired that is less than 25%.
+Basically this means that if the database has many many keys expiring in the same second, and these make up at least 25% of the current population of keys with an expire set, Redis can block in order to get the percentage of keys already expired below 25%.

 In short: be aware that many keys expiring at the same moment can be a source of latency.